7h3cyb3rm0nk/ziprr/README.md

 # ziprr
-A simple zip cracking utility for cracking encrypted zip files
+A simple zip cracking utility for cracking encrypted zip files written in Rust